ryanverner/streaming-system/website/README.md

 Open http://127.0.0.1:8000/example to view the page

-Note: DO NOT run ``make serve`` as root.
+Note: DO NOT run ``make testserve`` as root.
 If you do, virtualenv folders won't have write permissions, so the tracker won't be able to write to sqlite database.